Skip to main content

 On September 28, 2006, a massive expansion officially debuted under Westfield’s ownership, bringing the mall to 1.5 million square feet, and heralding a new chapter for the property.
 The updated Westfield San Francisco Centre now spanned five floors, blending historic architecture with a sleek, modern design.

-• New retailers like Forth & Towne, Aldo Accessories, and The Art of Shaving
+Highlights included a Bloomingdale's department store, a Century Theatres cinema, and new retailers such as Forth & Towne, Aldo Accessories, and The Art of Shaving.

-The renovation preserved and showcased some of the city’s most beautiful retail architecture.
-The original Emporium dome, hidden for a decade, was restored and now rises above the mall’s elegant rotunda.
+The project preserved and showcased some of the city’s most beautiful retail architecture.
+The original Emporium dome, hidden since the store's closure, was restored and now rises above the mall’s elegant rotunda.
 This glass-and-steel structure offers a rare blend of turn-of-the-century grandeur and 21st-century design.

 Interior shot of the rotunda at San Francisco Centre, showcasing the historic dome preserved from the original Emporium.